tnfshcec/mython/README.md

 ## Installation

-You can install PyGyat directly from PyPI using pip (with or without `sudo -H`, depending on your Python installation):
+You can install PyGyat directly from PyPI using pip (with or without `-H`, depending on your Python installation):

 ```
-$ sudo -H pip3 install pygyat
+$ pip3 install pygyat
 ```

 If you for some reason want to install it from the git repository you can use `git clone` and do a local install instead: